Last update: 02.08.2018

 HideMyAss can’t hide your ass if the NSA is looking for it, but can they at least hastily obscure it?

-The answer is a resounding yes – HMA! is very fast and offers some of the best coverage.
-Their servers number 890+, which isn’t that much to brag about, but they can be found in more than 190 countries.
+The answer is a resounding yes – HMA! offers some of the best coverage.
+Their servers number 890+, which isn’t that much to brag about, but they do claim to have servers in more than 190 countries.
 That, my friends, is a hell of a lot.

 Unfortunately, this is not optimal for our purposes, because our HideMyAss review tries to make a statement about how fast it is on average.
 But we’ve tested, and it’s not as fast as it claims.